TP Information Security Policy

 Change Control

-Unauthorized Installation or Use of Software – Company must restrict systems to only the intended approved use of the system.
-Company must restrict the installation or use of new or upgraded operating systems or software on computers and other systems used to process Medcor information.
+Unauthorized Installation or Use of Software – The third-party must restrict systems to only the intended approved use of the system.
+The third-party must restrict the installation or use of new or upgraded operating systems or software on computers and other systems used to process Medcor information.

 Audit Logging